-The Standard Model
+The strong force in the Standard Model

-"Strong force interactions are important in … holding hadrons together," according to "The Four Forces," physics course material from Duke University.
+"Strong force interactions are important in … holding hadrons together," according to "The Four Forces (opens in new tab)," physics course material from Duke University.
 "The fundamental strong interaction holds the constituent quarks of a hadron together, and the residual force holds hadrons together with each other, such as the proton and neutrons in a nucleus."

 Quarks and hadrons

 Quarks were theorized in 1964, independently by physicists Murray Gell-Mann and George Zweig, and physicist first observed the particles at the Stanford Linear Accelerator National Laboratory in 1968.
 According to The Nobel Foundation (opens in new tab), Gell-Mann chose the name, which is said to have come from a poem in the novel "Finnegans Wake," by James Joyce:

 "Three quarks for Muster Mark!
 Sure he has not got much of a bark, And sure any he has it's all beside the mark."

 "Experiments at particle accelerators in the '50s and '60s showed that protons and neutrons are merely representatives of a large family of particles now called hadrons.
 More than 100 [now more than 200] hadrons, sometimes called the 'hadronic zoo,' have thus far been detected," according to the book "Particles and Nuclei: An Introduction to the Physical Concepts" (Springer, 2008).